 - (a) DISCLOSURE STATEMENT.
-Each party must include in the disclosure statement and supplemental statement required by the Federal Rules of Civil Procedure each: - (1) person including each lawyer, association, firm, partnership, corporation, limited liability company, subsidiary, conglomerate, affiliate, member, and other identifiable and related legal entity that has or might have an interest in the outcome; - (2) entity with publicly traded shares or debt potentially affected by the outcome; - (3) additional entity likely to actively participate, including in a bankruptcy proceeding the debtor and each member of the creditor's committee; and - (4) person arguably eligible for restitution. - (b) CERTIFICATION.
+With the first appearance, each party must file a disclosure statement identifying: - (1) each person including each lawyer, association, firm, partnership, corporation, limited liability company, subsidiary, conglomerate, affiliate, member, and other identifiable and related legal entity that has or might have an interest in the outcome; - (2) each entity with publicly traded shares or debt potentially affected by the outcome; - (3) each additional entity likely to actively participate, including in a bankruptcy proceeding the debtor and each member of the creditor's committee; and - (4) each person arguably eligible for restitution. - (b) CERTIFICATION.
 The disclosure statement must include this certification: "I certify that, except as disclosed, I am unaware of an actual or potential conflict of interest affecting the district judge or the magistrate judge in this action, and I will immediately notify the judge in writing within fourteen days after I know of a conflict."